| Home | Important Dates | Claim Eligibility | Class Membership | Completing the Claim Form |

 Solid Slab 20 Years (1987 - 1995); 25 Years (1996 - 1999)

-If you purchased the shingles yourself, bought the building as new construction, or contracted with a roofer to install the shingles, you are covered by the warranty.
-If you bought the building from a previous owner with the shingles already installed, whether you are covered by the warranty depends on the transferability provisions of the applicable warranty – that is, the warranty for the type of shingles on the building issued during the year the shingles were installed.
-If you know what type of CertainTeed Organic Shingles are on your roof, you can check the warranty for those shingles in the Claim Eligibility section of this website.
-If you are still unsure whether you are covered, call 1-888-898-4111 for assistance.
+If you purchased the shingles yourself, bought the building as new construction, or contracted with a roofer to install the shingles, you are covered by the warranty throughout its duration.
+If you bought the building from a previous owner with the shingles already installed, whether you are covered by the warranty depends on the transferability provisions of the applicable warranty.
+See Question No. 31 for more information about the transferability provisions of the warranties.

 HOW TO GET A PAYMENT -- SUBMITTING A CLAIM FORM